notthehoople/AdventOfCode/README.md

 + [Day 9](src/day09/day09.go)

-Day 9 - Part A done;
+Day 9 - Part A done

 Day 9 - Part B done but very, very slow.
 Needs to be rewritten to use ring package (https://golang.org/pkg/container/ring/) instead of array
 ```